International Bureau of Education: Prospects

-The IBE Library
+IBE Library

 The IBE Library (also known as the IBE-UNESCO Documentation Centre) has serviced educators, psychologists, and researchers for nine decades.
 Originally located in the rue des Maraichers, it was also quartered in the historic Palais Wilson in Geneva.
 The Library was initiated when the IBE began transferring educational journals to the former Library of the League of Nations in the late 1930s.
-Notable collections of the IBE Library include the IBE Historical Textbook Collection and the IBE Historical Archives 1925-1969.
+Notable collections of the IBE Library include the IBE Historical Textbook Collection and the IBE Historical Archives 1925–1969.

-The IBE Historical Textbook Collection
+IBE Historical Textbook Collection

 The IBE Historical Textbook Collection consists of over 20,000 primary and secondary education textbooks and atlases from as early as the 18th century, from over 140 countries, in over 100 languages.
 The collection also features a number of textbooks in rare languages, such as Guarao, Luvale, Maori, and Irish Gaelic.

-The IBE Historical Archives 1925-1969
+IBE Historical Archives 1925–1969

-The IBE Historical Archives 1925-1969 traces the evolution of education from the early 20th century to the modern and creative learning methods of the 1960s.
+The IBE Historical Archives 1925–1969 traces the evolution of education from the early 20th century to the modern and creative learning methods of the 1960s.
 It includes photographs, letters, manuscripts, notes, etc. that belonged to the renowned Swiss educators such as Pierre Bovet and Adolphe Ferrière.
 The archives provide an introspective look at the development and evolution of the New Education movement, of which many of the IBE's founders were integral contributors.